Up to 60% off sofas & mattresses — limited‑time deals.

 Quick answers for picking a truly washable cover sofa

-• Prioritize fully removable covers: seat cushions, back cushions, and (ideally) the frame or deck wrap, not just loose pillows.
+• Prioritize fully removable covers: seat cushions, back cushions, and ideally the frame or deck wrap—not just loose pillows.

-• Plan the “laundry reality”: number of cover pieces, your washer capacity, dry time, and whether you can buy replacement covers.
+• Think through the laundry load before you buy: number of cover pieces, your washer capacity, drying time, and whether replacement covers are available.

 Common mistakes when buying and using washable sofa covers